pocl/pocl/doc/sphinx/source/development.rst

-General information for pocl developers
+General Information for pocl Developers
 =======================================

-configuring
+Configuring
 -----------

 If you checked out a development version of pocl, the configuration